• Skip to main content

 Symbols of our traditional Catholic religious beliefs are also commonly displayed on the altar.
 You’ll often find images of saints and the Virgin of Guadalupe.
 These divine figures represent spiritual guidance for the spirits during their visit, reminding us of the profound faith and deep spirituality tied to this tradition.

-🌼 Cempasuchil (Marigold flowers)
+🌼 Cempasúchil (Marigold flowers)

 To further enhance your Day of the Dead altar, you could include the delicate ‘cempasuchil’ or marigold flowers, also known as ‘flor de muerto.’
-These flowers, with their vibrant orange color and strong scent, are believed to guide the spirits on their journey from the spirit realm.
+These flowers, with their vibrant orange color and strong aroma, are believed to guide the spirits on their journey from the spirit realm.
 Their fragrance, combined with the sweet scent of copal incense, fills the air, creating a mesmerizing atmosphere.

 This incense is believed to cleanse the air of any negative energy, guiding the spirits with its powerful fragrance.
 The smoke from the copal incense wafts through the air, adding to the solemn, respectful, and somehow also jubilant atmosphere.